CrunchyData/postgres-operator/docs/content/tutorial/customize-cluster.md

 ## Create a High Availability PostgreSQL Cluster

 [High availability]({{< relref "architecture/high-availability/_index.md" >}}) allows you to deploy PostgreSQL clusters with redundancy that allows them to be accessible by your applications even if there is a downtime event to your primary instance.
-The PostgreSQL clusters use the distributed consensus storage system that comes with Kubernetes so that availability is tied to that of your Kubenretes clusters.
+The PostgreSQL clusters use the distributed consensus storage system that comes with Kubernetes so that availability is tied to that of your Kubernetes clusters.
 For an in-depth discussion of the topic, please read the [high availability]({{< relref "architecture/high-availability/_index.md" >}}) section of the documentation.

 To create a high availability PostgreSQL cluster with one replica, you can run the following command: